Coastal Command (Pakistan)

-Coastal Command (COMCOAST) is a coastal defence and fortification command of the Pakistan Navy with duties to manage maritime and all creek coastal areas in the country.
+Coastal Command is a coastal defence and fortification command of the Pakistan Navy, operating under the authority of a two-star rear admiral or a three-star vice admiral Commander Coast (COMCOAST).
+It manages maritime and all creek coastal areas in the country.
 It is one of the seven component commands of the navy with offices in Karachi.
 It is tasked with conducting defensive measures for maintaining and operating ports, harbour, and ground-based air defence of the navy, in addition to providing logistics support to naval fleet, and the Maritime Security Agency (MSA) units, a coastal guard branch of the navy.